Avenger-py/smol-Diffusion/README.md

 - numpy
 - matplotlib
 - tqdm
+- Jupyterlab

 ### Hardware
-GPU is non-negotiable for training and sampling.
-I recommend a GPU with atleast 16GB VRAM.
-I used kaggle's P100 GPU (free for 30 hrs) and runpod cloud gpu after kaggle compute got exhausted.
+GPU is absolutely required for training and sampling.
+I used Runpod cloud gpu.

 ## How to run?
+1. Clone the repo
+2. Install the requirements mentioned above
+3. Place the dataset inside `data` folder in the working directory
+4. Run the notebook `DDPM_train_and_sample.ipynb`

 ## Training
+Total training took around 40 hrs on a single GPU with 16gb VRAM and a batch size of 32 I trained it for roughly 380 epochs.
+(1 epoch = 1 complete pass through the dataset = 16k imgs / 32 batch size = 500 iters of 32 batch size)

 ## Sampling
+Sampling is quite slow
+I used 15000 timesteps to obtain respectable results

+Sampling is major limitation of DDPM diffusion.
+The images are blurry, less sharp, less colorful and look like mean of the data.

 ## Sampling results
 <img src="https://github.com/Avenger-py/smol-Diffusion/blob/main/assets/img_header.png">